mp3three/steggy/apps/home-cli/README.md

 ## Description

-The Home CLI is a tool for issuing commands to the Controller using the rest api.
-It is installed indpendently from the controller, using npm.
+Home CLI is a command / control tool for the Home Controller, with interactions provided by the TTY library.
-This app doesn't run any background logic, and is intended to leave running in the background as a quick-access tool.
+It is not intended for configuration, but as a tool for consuming the existing configuration via the terminal.
+It can activate save states, work with pinned items, trigger routines, and more.

 ## Install

-To install the `home-cli` bash command.
+The `home-cli` bash command can be installed through NPM, or by building the command from the repository source.
+Yarn is the recommended install method if available.

 ### Yarn